Building Together

 Families came across from Myanmar with their children, not knowing how long they would need to remain in an unfamiliar country before they could return to their motherland.
 And when these refugee kids (many being undocumented) needed to get an education, Thai public schools would not accept them.
 I can only imagine how destabilizing it would be to seek belonging in a new country while not being allowed to fully integrate - especially as a kid.

 This predicament is exactly what motivates organizations like Help Without Frontiers, a local NGO that sets up and runs migrant learning centers cross this border zone - specifically to accommodate youth who have fled from Myanmar.
 This initiative teamed up with an old friend of mine - a social architect with an affinity for mud buildings, Jan Glasmeier - to construct beautiful classrooms out of low-carbon materials like earth and recycled timber to meet the needs of their overflowing classrooms.
-And I was lucky enough to travel to Mae Sot and see Jan’s mud buildings in action.

 What gives this project its uniqueness is not just its care for the marginalized of Mae Sot - it’s the cross-cultural element.
 What Jan and his design firm Simple Architecture do is connect local and international architects and builders to construct the classrooms together.
-Bringing together different backgrounds allows for a profound exchange of perspective - not only on design but also on life itself.
-When I visited the school project sites I was able to witness (and even participate) in this collaborative, participatory process firsthand.
+Simple Architecture employs local carpenters to share their expertise with international volunteers as well as students from schools around Thailand while they bring their co-designed classrooms to life.
+Merging together different backgrounds allows for a profound exchange of perspective - not only on the architecture but also on life itself.

+So why not have the local people to build everything themselves?
 I spoke with the head of the Thai nonprofit Help Without Frontiers, Pi Ann, to get her point of view on this cross-cultural mud school construction program.

 Everyone involved is contributing and also receiving something invaluable: quality, mind-opening relationships.
 Pi Ann went on to say about the concept of ‘community’…